-Note: A practising parent/guardian is defined as attending public worship at least once in each calendar month over the previous year.
-(See note 2) - 5.
+Note: A practising parent/guardian is defined as attending public worship at least once in each calendar month over the previous year. - 5.
 Children of practising parent/guardian of other Christian churches whose attendance is verified by the signature of the priest or minister on the application form.
 (See Note 2). - Note: A practising parent/guardian is defined as attending public worship at least once in each calendar month over the previous year.
-(See note 2) - 6.
+In the event that during the period specified for attendance at worship the church or, in relation to those of other faiths, relevant place of worship has been closed for public worship and has not provided alternative premises for that worship, the requirements of these admissions arrangements in relation to attendance will only apply to the period when the church or, in relation to those of other faiths, relevant place of worship or alternative premises have been available for public worship.
+This note relates to oversubscription categories 4, 5 and 6. - 6.
 Children of parent/guardian of other faiths whose attendance is verified by the signature of the faith leader on the application form.
-Note: A practising parent/guardian is defined as attending faith meetings at least once in each calendar month over the previous year.
-(See note 2) - 7.
-Children whose applications do not fall within Categories 1, 2, 3, 4 or 5 but who have very exceptional medical needs which only Ashton St Peter's C of E VA Primary can adequately meet, supported with written evidence from a consultant doctor at the time of application.
+Note: A practising parent/guardian is defined as attending faith meetings at least once in each calendar month over the previous year. - 7.
+Children whose applications do not fall within Categories 1, 2, 3, 4, 5 or 6 but who have very exceptional medical needs which only Ashton St Peter's C of E VA Primary can adequately meet, supported with written evidence from a consultant doctor at the time of application.
 The Governors reserve the right to seek further information in order to determine whether it is essential for a child to be admitted to the preferred school on medical grounds. - 8.
 Any other children.